-Over Temperature Warning Light/Horn
+Over Temperature Warning Light

-The over temperature warning light and horn signal indicate that engine oil temperature and/or cylinder head temperature are above the safe operating limit and the engine is overheating [above 305° F (152° C) oil or 450° F (232° C) cylinder head].
-If this light comes on, there may be a problem with:

-- Engine cooling system (material packed into cylinder head cooling fins, clogged air intake screen) - Low oil level in crankcase

-Stop the engine and correct the source of the problem before further operation.
+The over temperature warning light indicates that the engine cylinder head temperature is above the safe operating limit (450° F or 232° C) and the engine is overheating.
+If this light comes on, there may be a problem with the engine cooling system (material packed into cylinder head cooling fins, clogged air intake screen, etc.).
+Stop the engine and correct the source of the problem before further operation:

-IMPORTANT: Continued operation of the engine with an illuminated over temperature warning light MAY cause severe engine damage (if a high oil temperature or head temperature condition exists).
+IMPORTANT: Continued operation of the engine with an illuminated over temperature warning light MAY cause severe engine damage if a high cylinder head temperature condition exists.

-Engine Warning Lights/Horn
+Engine Warning Lights

-Transaxle Lockout Arms
+Transaxle Lockout Rods

-The transaxle lockout arms disengage the transaxles.
-By lifting the arms up and locking them into place with the shoulder on the arm in the chassis notch, the transaxles are released to permit freewheeling.
-By releasing the arms and recessing them back toward the chassis, the transaxles are engaged for normal operation.
-The transaxle arms in the LOCKOUT position are used to enable moving the machine without the engine running (e.g., for service).
-Refer to TRANSAXLE LOCKOUT in this section for operating instructions.
+The transaxle lockout rods disengage the transaxles.
+By lifting the rods up and locking them into place with the shoulder on the rod in the chassis notch, the transaxles are released to permit freewheeling.
+By releasing the rods and recessing them back toward the chassis, the transaxles are engaged for normal operation.
+The transaxle rods in the LOCKOUT position are used to enable moving the machine without the engine running (e.g., for service).
+Refer to TRANSAXLE LOCKOUTS in this section for operating instructions.

-NOTE: The transaxle lockout arms ends should be completely retracted against the chassis, otherwise operation of the transaxle may be erratic.
+NOTE: The transaxle lockout rods ends should be completely retracted against the chassis, otherwise operation of the transaxle may be erratic.

-Transaxle Lockout Arm Location
+Hydro Lockout Rod Location